retebuonvivere/retebuonvivere/README.md

 drush fr -y rbv_com_fields rbv_org rbv_project rbv_relpro rbv_relation rbv_view_graph rbv_event rbv_view_explore rbv_pages rbv_networkadmin
 drush cc all
 ```
 Open the website in your browser and check the reports page.

+You'll probably need to rebuild permissions.

+If you want to enable the production theme, go to appearence, enable and set default rbv kala default.
+Then go to the theme settings and hit save configuration.

+We have slightly modified d3 module to support more graph api fields (nodes uri, links dates...).
+So, if you need to use those features you need to manually apply the changes (more details coming soon).

 demo and production